phetsims/phet-info/checklists/code_review_checklist.md

 	- [ ] SCENERY: `Node.on` is accompanied by `Node.off`
 	- [ ] TANDEM: PhET-iO instrumented `PhetioObject` instances should be disposed.
 - [ ] Do all types that require a `dispose` function have one?
 This should expose a public `dispose` function that calls `this.disposeMyType()`, where `disposeMyType` is a private function declared in the constructor.  `MyType` should exactly match the filename.
-- [ ] PhET-iO instantiates different objects and wires up listeners that are not present in the PhET-branded simulation.
-It needs to be tested separately for memory leaks.
-To help isolate the nature of the memory leak, this test should be run separately from the PhET brand memory leak test.
-Test with the "console" and "studio" wrappers (easily accessed from phetmarks)

 ## **Performance**

-- [ ] Is there a GitHub issue documenting a comprehensive performance review on all supported platforms?
+- [ ] Play with sim, identify any obvious performance issues (e.g. animation that pauses or "hitches").
+Refer to the issue documenting performance testing and sign-off.
 - [ ] If the sim uses WebGL, does it have a fallback?
 Does the fallback perform reasonably well? (run with query parameter `webgl=false`)

 ## **Usability**

 - [ ] Are UI components sufficiently responsive? (especially continuous UI components, such as sliders)
 - [ ] Are pointer areas optimized, especially for touch? (run with query parameter `showPointerAreas`)
-- [ ] Do pointer areas overlap? (run with query parameter `showPointerAreas`) Some overlap may be OK depending on the z-ordering (if the frontmost object is supposed to occlude touch/mouse areas)
+- [ ] Do pointer areas overlap? (run with query parameter `showPointerAreas`) Overlap may be OK in some cases, depending on the z-ordering (if the front-most object is supposed to occlude pointer areas) and whether objects can be moved.

 ## **Internationalization**
 - [ ] Are there any strings that are not internationalized, and does the sim layout gracefully handle internationalized strings that are shorter than the English strings? (run with query parameter `stringTest=X`.
 You should see nothing but 'X' strings.)